flutter/devtools/tool/README.md

 For a quick tutorial on how to navigate logs using `lnav` you can give [ their tutorial ](https://lnav.org/tutorials) a try.

-## Flutter versions that work with this instance of DevTools
+## Finding the Flutter version that a DevTools commit is compatible with

 Latest Flutter candidate for this DevTools version: [flutter-candidate.txt](../flutter-candidate.txt)